WHY DO WE CANVASS?

 Personal contact with potential voters is still the most effective means of getting out the vote.

-NAT has been canvassing on the Northside and Maple Bluff for 15 years.
+NAT has been canvassing on the Northside and Maple Bluff since 2008.
 We have hundreds of supporters and mobilize over 200 volunteers during election years.
 As we get closer to elections, we approach our work in two phases – talking with potentially persuadable voters and then mobilizing Democratic voters to get to the polls.
 This year will be crucial to get out every Democratic voter and this is the way to do it.

 We need your help!
 We know canvassing can be scary, but we hope you will join us this year and give it a try.